hedric/MPU6050/README.md

   * Digital-ouput temperature sensor.
   * 400 kHz fast mode I2c for communicating with all registers.

 ## Important information
   - VDD = 3.3V
+  - Slave adress of MPU6050 is b110100X which is 7 bits.
+The X bit can be either 1 or 0 depending on if there are two MPU6050 on the I2C bus.
   - The logic level for communications with the master is set by the voltage on VLOGIC.
   - VLOGIC may be 1.8V ± 5% or VDD.
   - The MPU6050 acts as a master to any external sensors connected to the auxilary I2C bus.